 - Phone: 313-212-8864

-Choose from a five-day intensive theatre camp at the world-renowned Detroit Opera House; a five day camp for teens and young adults in Livonia or a weekly six-class camp for all ages in Chelsea.
+Choose from a five-day intensive theatre camp at the world-renowned Detroit Opera House or a five day camp for teens and young adults in Livonia.
 All skill levels and abilities are welcome, including kids and grown-ups with special needs.
 Registration required.

 - Address: 40027 Aynesley St., Clinton Township